status-im/help.status.im/docs/en/status-communities/join-a-channel.md

     1. From the navigation sidebar, click the community with the channel you want to join.
     1. In the channel sidebar, click the open channel.

-## Join a closed channel
+## Join a token-gated channel

-Closed channels have a :mobile-locked-lock: lock icon next to their names.
+Token-gated channels have a :mobile-locked-lock: lock icon next to their names.
 To access these channels, you need to meet the token requirements.
 To maintain access, you need to keep holding the required tokens.

 === "Mobile"